ContentSquare/chproxy/README.md

 - May accept incoming requests via HTTP and HTTPS.
 - May limit HTTP and HTTPS access by IP/IP-mask lists.
 - May limit per-user access by IP/IP-mask lists.
 - May limit per-user query duration.
-Timed out queries are forcibly killed via `KILL QUERY` request.
+Timed out queries are forcibly killed via [KILL QUERY](http://clickhouse-docs.readthedocs.io/en/latest/query_language/queries.html#kill-query).
 - May limit per-user requests rate.
 - May limit per-user number of concurrent requests.
 - All the limits may be independently set for each input user and for each per-cluster user.